Another Civil Recovery Settlement: SFO v Julio Faerman

 He has particular expertise dealing with law enforcement applications that seek to freeze or seize assets, including Account Freezing Orders and other applications made under the Proceeds of Crime Act (POCA) and of challenging the exercise of search and seizure.

 Befitting the often high profile nature of his cases, Ed is very sensitive to clients’ reputational needs.
 He is adept at handling the media and devising strategies to minimise publicity.
 His calm and thorough approach is praised by his clients, as is his enviable success rate.

 Ed has acted in many significant cases brought by the SFO, the Information Commissioner, the Electoral Commission and various professional disciplinary bodies.
+The cross-border nature of many of these matters means Ed has experience of dealing with a range of foreign jurisdictions (including Russia, the US, India and many European states).
 In recent years he has acted for the Chief Executive of Cambridge Analytica, a number of senior employees in a global bank, individuals at the centre of allegations of FX manipulation, individuals and corporates involved in pan-European investigations into cum ex trading and suspects in SFO and DoJ bribery and corruption investigations.

 Ed specialises in advising clients prior to, or at the earliest stages of, an investigation with a view to preventing further action.
 Where his cases engage issues beyond criminal law (for example employment, family or dispute resolution) he works with colleagues from other teams within the firm to provide a comprehensive solution.